DolbyLaboratories/dolby-encoding-engine/plugins/code/hevc_dec/beamr/README.md

 ## Prerequisites

+The build must be performed within the complete `dolby-encoding-engine` code tree.
+Download the whole repository, even if you plan to build only selected plugins.

 To build the plugin, Beamr5x SDK is required and environment variable `BEAMR_SDK` pointing to the kit folder.
 The typical structure of the kit folder is presented below.